pyinstaller/pyinstaller/doc/hooks-config.rst

    collect all available translations.

- * ``icons`` [*list of strings*]: list of icon themes (e.g., `Adwaita`) that shoud be collected.
+ * ``icons`` [*list of strings*]: list of icon themes (e.g., `Adwaita`) that should be collected.
 By default, ``gi`` hooks collect all available icon themes.

- * ``themes`` [*list of strings*]: list of Gtk themes (e.g., `Adwaita`) that shoud be collected.
+ * ``themes`` [*list of strings*]: list of Gtk themes (e.g., `Adwaita`) that should be collected.
 By default, ``gi`` hooks collect all available icon themes.

+ * ``module-versions`` [*dict of version strings*]: versions of gi modules to use.
+For example, a key of 'GtkSource' and value to '4' will use gtksourceview4.

 **Example**

-Collect only ``Adwaita`` theme and icons, and limit the collected translations to British English and Simplified Chinese:
+Collect only ``Adwaita`` theme and icons, limit the collected translations to British English and Simplified Chinese, and use version 3.0 of Gtk and version 4 of GtkSource:

 .. code-block:: python